OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 There are two arguments to create an instance of SqliteDict.
 The first, `'paraboloid'`, is the name of the sqlite database file.
 The second, `'openmdao'`, is the name of the table in the sqlite database.
-For the SqliteRecorder in OpenMDAO, all the case recording is done to the `'openmdao'` table.
+For the SqliteRecorder in OpenMDAO, all the
+recording is done to the `'openmdao'` table.

 Now, we can access the data using an iteration coordinate.